 Every time I read the story of Zacchaeus, I smile.
 Imagining Jesus' rueful look as he spots Zacchaeus in the tree, I wonder whether Jesus might have whispered: "I know you are fascinated by me, Zacchaeus, but you didn't have to climb a tree, especially at your age.
 You could have killed yourself.
 Be at peace, brother.
 I know you are a tax collector and have probably overcharged many, but now that you have demonstrated your willingness to seek a different path I will help you."

-Today, try using your imagination to enter a gospel story more completely, and don't be afraid of where it takes you.
+Today, use your imagination to enter a gospel story more completely.

 How has your imagination helped you grow in faith?